Begin December 15th - Click here for schedule

-Old Mission Santa Inés or the "Mission of the Passes" is the nineteenth of the twenty-one California Missions established by Franciscan priests from 1769 to 1823.
+Old Mission Santa Inés or the "Mission of the Passes" is te nineteenth of the twenty-one California Missions established by Franciscan priests from 1769 to 1823.
 The Mission was founded on September 17, 1804 by Father Estevan Tápis and was named in honor of Saint Agnes, a Christian martyr of the fourth century.
-Mission Santa Inés is the proud and fortunate possessor of a rich collection of paintings, statuary, vestments, manuscripts, and artifacts.
+Mission Santa Inés has a rich collection of artwork and paintings, statuary, vestments, manuscripts, and artifacts.

 Visitors from around the country and around the world make the Mission a "must see" stop during their visit to Solvang.
 Local community groups use the Mission facilities for public events - the Rotary Club 4th of July celebration, the annual Rancheros Visitadores event and Vintners Festivals.
 The Mission grounds are used as the staging area for many parades and cycling or other events.

 Today the process continues to restore, preserve, and return the "Mission of the Passes" to the grandeur of the early Mission era.
 Visitors are always welcome to stroll the mission grounds, take a tour of our museum and join parish members in a Mass celebration.
 A taped audio tour is available in our gift shop to guide visitors through the Museum rooms, church, and garden.